seatsio/seatsio.github.io/docs/REST API/api-subaccounts/api-regenerate-a-subaccounts-secret-key.md

 slug: "api-regenerate-a-subaccounts-secret-key"
 hidden: false
 createdAt: "2018-08-02T10:18:29.569Z"
-updatedAt: "2020-02-28T13:16:22.231Z"
+updatedAt: "2021-02-23T13:13:23.966Z"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 :::caution
 Subaccounts are deprecated.
-Please use [workspaces](api-workspaces) instead.
+Please use [Workspaces](doc:api-workspaces)  instead.
 :::
 ### Regenerate the secret key

 The secret key of a subaccount should be kept secret at all times.
 If it does get compromised, you can generate a new one.

 <Tabs